-The approach used to study changes in land use in the N'zi watershed is illustrated in Figure 2.
-The method adopted is divided into four phases.
-Phase one (1) consisted of downloads of data.
-The second (2nd) phase is devoted to pre-treatments.
-The third (3rd) phase is concerned with the treatment of satellite images.
-The fourth (4th) phase was dedicated to the analysis of the changes and the discussion.
+The approach used to study changes in land use of the N'ZI watershed is illustrated in Figure 2.
+The method adopted was divided into four phases.
+The first Phase consisted of downloading the data.
+The second was devoted to pre-treatments.
+The third was concerned with the treatment of satellite images.
+The fourth was dedicated to the analysis of the changes and the discussion.